 Several types of lending are exempt from DTI restrictions.
 New builds are exempt - if you're building a new home or buying off the plans, DTI limits don't apply.
 This is designed to encourage housing supply.
 Learn more about new build mortgages.

-Lending under government-supported schemes like Kāinga Ora and First Home Loans is exempt from DTI caps.
+Lending under government-supported schemes like Kāinga Ora and First Home Loans is exempt from DTI thresholds.
 Refinancing at the same loan value is also exempt - if you're refinancing without increasing your borrowing, DTI rules don't apply.
 Short-term bridging finance while selling and buying, construction loans for new dwellings, and portability (moving your existing loan to a new property without increasing debt) are all exempt.

 DTI vs LVR: Understanding Both Limits

 Consider this scenario: you earn $140,000 and want to buy a $900,000 home.
-For the DTI check, a $720,000 mortgage divided by $140,000 income gives a DTI of 5.1, which passes the limit of 6.
+For the DTI check, a $720,000 mortgage divided by $140,000 income gives a DTI of 5.1, which passes the threshold of 6.
 For the LVR check, a $720,000 mortgage on a $900,000 property equals 80% LVR, which also passes.
 You'd satisfy both tests with a 20% deposit.

 Which Limit Bites First?